help-me-mom/ng-mocks/README.md

 in `TestBed`.

 We need to keep `HTTP_INTERCEPTORS` token, because the interceptor is defined by it.
-But this cause that all other interceptors will be kept too, therefore, we need to get rid of them via excluding `NG_INTERCEPTORS` token.
+But this cause that all other interceptors will be kept too, therefore, we need to get rid of them via excluding `NG_MOCKS_INTERCEPTORS` token.
 The issue here is that if there are more interceptors, then their mocked copies will fail with "You provided 'undefined' where a stream was expected." error.
 And the last important step is to replace `HttpClientModule` with `HttpClientTestingModule`,